RoshniRanaDS27/NoSQL-MongoDB/README.md

     "NewRatingPending":True
 }

 2. Found the BusinessTypeID for "Restaurant/Cafe/Canteen" and returned only the BusinessTypeID and BusinessType fields.
+    (A query was performed to find the BusinessTypeID for "Restaurant/Cafe/Canteen" and returned only the BusinessTypeID and BusinessType)
 3. Updated the new restaurant with the BusinessTypeID found.
+   (The "Penang Flavours" document was updated with the correct value for BusinessTypeID)
 4. The magazine was not interested in any establishments in Dover, so checked how many documents contain the Dover Local Authority.
 Then, removed any establishments within the Dover Local Authority from the database, and checked the number of documents to ensure they were deleted.

 5. Some of the number values were stored as strings, when they should be stored as numbers.
 - Used update_many to convert latitude and longitude to decimal numbers.
 - Used update_many to convert RatingValue to integer numbers.